jsealey/Delightful/README.md

 ## Contributing

 If you want to fix bugs, just let me know and I'll assign it to you!
 If you want to add some features, I will probably merge it.
-I'm sure it will be awesome, but if there are issues I'll tell you what needs to be done before I wil merge.
+I'm sure it will be awesome, but if there are issues I'll tell you what needs to be done before I will merge.
 If you're feeling like implementing a feature, check out the [issues](https://github.com/jsealey/Delightful/issues) for things tagged with "feature".

 ## Give Back

 If you want to give back in ways other than pull requests, you can  [Gittip](https://www.gittip.com/jsealey/), or spread the word about Delightful.
 Of course, pull requests are greatly appreciated.